brtknr/brtknr.github.io/_posts/2015-03-11-another-angry-voice.md

 tumblr_url: http://brtknr.com/post/113347547465/another-angry-voice
 ---
 Another Angry Voice (AAV) aka Tom paid a visit to Bristol on 5th March.

+AAV introduced himself as a regular guy and emphasized that if he can do a political blog then anyone can.

 ![image][aav]

 _An example of an infographic by AAV._

-In the introduction, AAV emphasised that he was a normal guy and that if he can do a political blog then anyone can.

 AAV brings up the information war that left has been quite bad at communicating left wing ideas.
 Terms like **Socialist**, **Anarchist**,&nbsp;**Communist**, **Green** etc. are all loaded with distorted emotional meanings that people do not want to be associated with.
 He calls it 'Tabloidesque' definition: